Substra/substra/docs/add_data_samples.md

   requests.
 This mode is most likely to be used to add relatively small files or for testing purposes.
 - remote: data are located on the server filesystem.
 Data must have been transferred previously to the server.
+Please ask the substra server administrator for further details regarding how to transfer the data.
 This mode is recommended for adding relatively big data samples or for adding many data samples.